newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 **Settings of Alarms**

-    - Method : Set the method to use for an Alarm (Voice Call, SMS or email)
+    - Method: Set the method to use for an Alarm (Voice Call, SMS or email)

-    - Date start : Date and time to trigger the alarm which generally will be similar to the event date and time.
+    - Date Start: Date and time to trigger the alarm which generally will be similar to the event date and time.

-    - Alarm Phone Number : Set the phone number to be called by the alarm.
+    - Alarm Phone Number: Set the phone number to be called by the alarm.

-    - Alarm Email : Set the email address to send the alarm email.
+    - Alarm Email: Set the email address to send the alarm email.

-    - Daily start &  Daily stop : Configure when alarms are allowed to triggered during the day, for instance, prevent alarms before 6AM and 10PM.
+    - Daily Start &  Daily Stop: Configure when alarms are allowed to triggered during the day, for instance, prevent alarms before 6AM and 10PM.

-    - Advance Notice : How long before the alarm occurs to start the notification.
+    - Advance Notice: How long before the alarm occurs to start the notification.

-    - Max Retry : Applies to a voice call, and sets the number of retries in the event of a failed call.
+    - Max Retry: Applies to a voice call, and sets the number of retries in the event of a failed call.

-    - Retry Delay : Interval between each call retry
+    - Retry Delay: Interval between each call retry

-    - Phone Number SMS Failure : In the case of a failed voice call, an SMS is triggered to this number
+    - Phone Number SMS Failure: In the case of a failed voice call, an SMS is triggered to this number

-    - URL Cancel / URL Confirm / Phone Number Transfer : A feature that will be implemented in a future version.
+    - URL Cancel / URL Confirm / Phone Number Transfer: A feature that will be implemented in a future version.

 **Alarm Result**